 In a "split custody" case – that is, where there are at least 2 children, one of whom is living with each parent more than 60% of the time – the court performs the mathematical exercise of determining the table amount for each parent for the child in the primary care of the other parent and offsetting one against the other.
 The court has no discretion about the amount of support payable in a split custody case.
 Usually one party pays the net amount, that is, the difference between the two amounts.
 See our discussion about the tax issues that might arise.

 A “shared custody” arrangement is, as defined by the Child Support Guidelines, about which you will find more in our Primer on Child Support, is defined as one where a child's physical custody is shared between the parents with each having the child in his or her care between 40% and 60% of the time over the year.

 This percentage is important as the court will have the rare opportunity of determining child support other than as dictated by the Guidelines.
-This can, unfortunately, be a trigger for claims of shared custody not so much having to do with the best interests of the children, but for the goal of having to pay a reduced amount of child support that might result.
+This, however, comes with its own challenges.
+It is often considered a trigger for claims of shared custody, not so much having to do with the best interests of the children, but for the goal of having to pay a reduced amount of child support that might result.

-A non-custodial parent, as the other parent in a sole custody situation is often called, may seek to have “access” or “visitation rights” to the child.
+A non-custodial parent, a term used for the other parent who does not have the sole custody, as the other parent in a sole custody situation is often called, may seek to have “access” or “visitation rights” to the child.
 While this gives the non-custodial parent and child an opportunity to spend time together, that parent is not, without more from the court, entitled to make decisions for the child beyond the provision of day-to-day care.

 Supervision can be by a family member, friend, other interested and trustworthy third party, or by a professional.